mauricioaniche/ck/README.md

 Add it to your POM.xml: https://mvnrepository.com/artifact/com.github.mauricioaniche/ck

+# Maven support

+You may use the CK maven plugin, developed by @jazzmuesli: https://github.com/jazzmuesli/ck-mvn-plugin.

 # Why is it called CK?

 Because the tool was born to just calculate the CK classLevelMetrics, but it grew beyond